 2. Differential Threshold

-- It is the organism’s capacity to response to differences both qualitatively and quantitatively.
+- It is the organism’s capacity to respond to differences both qualitatively and quantitatively.

 - It is also called as DL (Differential Limen).